z1223343/udacity-DRL-project-2/REPORT.md

 - `Continuous Control Main.ipynb` : This Jupyter notebooks allows to instanciate and train the agent.
 More in details it allows to :
   - Prepare the Unity environment and Import the necessary packages
   - Check the Unity environment
-  - Define a helper function to instanciate and train a DDPG agent
+  - Watch an untrained agent
-  - Train an agent using DDPG (including Hyperparameters evaluation)
+  - Train an agent using DDPG
   - Plot the score results

-### DDPG parameters and results
+  - Watch an smart agent

-#### Methodology
+### Methodology

 As a starting point, the initial version of the DDPG agent used the parameters values described in the paper [Continuous control with deep reinforcement learning](https://arxiv.org/abs/1509.02971).